Day 1: Casablanca Med V airport – Transfer to Casablanca City Centre (Hotel)

 Day 4: Fes – Moulay Driss- Volubilis – Meknes

-On the way to Meknes we will go back on time to 3th century by visiting the most important archaeological site in Morocco Volubilis, which features the best preserved Roman ruins in this part of Northern Africa.
+On the way to Meknes, we will go back in time to the 3rd century by visiting the most important archaeological site in Morocco Volubilis, which features the best-preserved Roman ruins in this part of Northern Africa.
 So it is not by chance this roman ruins in 1997 were listed as a UNESCO World Heritage site.
 A 45 minutes guided tour is scheduled here.

 Day 5: Meknes – Midelt – Ziz valley – Erfoud – Merzouga (hotel at Dune Line)

-Day 6: Merzouga – Erg Chebbi Dunes (Sahara Desert Exploration 4x4 & Camel Trek for sunset)
+Day 6: Merzouga – Erg Chebbi Dunes (Sahara Desert Exploration 4×4 & Camel Trek for sunset)

 Day 7: Merzouga – Rissani – Todgha Gorges

-Visiting Errisani and the Mausoleum of the founder of the Alaouite Dynasty of Morocco, Moulay Ali Chrif in the 17th century.
+Visiting Errisani and the Mausoleum of the founder of the Alaouite Dynasty of Morocco, Moulay Ali Cherif in the 17th century.
 This silent town was the ancient capital of Tafilalet and its location as a crossroads between north and south brought the city to an important status of a former major caravan center.
-Up to now Rissani remains a major commercial center in the region, with a large souk, particularly lively today on Tuesdays, Thursdays and Sunday.
-It was noted for its leather and goat skin trading in ancient ages.
+Up to now, Rissani remains a major commercial center in the region, with a large souk, particularly lively today on Tuesdays, Thursdays and Sundays.
+It was noted for its leather and goatskin trading in ancient ages.

 Day 8: Todgha Gorges – Dades Valley – Ouarzazate

-From the great canyons of Todgha we go along the road of 1000 kasbahs, since there are enormous Kasbahs on both sides of the road.
-Some of those old fortified houses are restored but unfortunately a lot of them are ruins.
+From the great canyons of Todgha, we go along the road of 1000 kasbahs, since there are enormous Kasbahs on both sides of the road.
+Some of those old fortified houses are restored but unfortunately, a lot of them are ruins.
 A visit to one of those kasbahs is scheduled by seeing Amrhidil Kasbah.
 We pass a town called Boumalen situated on the edge of Dades valley which rises in the High Atlas Mountains, giving life to a huge Berber community by its rich agriculture.
-Along this valley another valley called valley of roses appearing with the green colors of its Alfalfa plants, olive trees, fig trees and grapes.
-This valley gives birth to a rose from which locals produces different cosmetic products like soap, perfumes and skin creams.
-Locals here celebrate this rose by organizing a national festival eachend of April.
+Along this valley, another valley called the valley of roses appearing with the green colors of its Alfalfa plants, olive trees, fig-trees and grapes.
+This valley gives birth to a rose from which locals produce different cosmetic products like soap, perfumes and skin creams.
+Locals here celebrate this rose by organizing a national festival at the end of April.
 Getting to Ouarzazate (Hollywood of Africa, Noiselessly town, The door of the desert), is a city situated in the middle of a bare plateau, south of the High Atlas Mountains.
-It is mainly inhabited by Berbers, who constructed many of the prominent kasbahs and building for which the area is known.
-One of those building is Taourirt Kasbah diverted in 17th century.
+It is mainly inhabited by Berbers, who constructed many of the prominent kasbahs and buildings for which the area is known.
+One of those buildings is Taourirt Kasbah diverted in the 17th century.

 Day 9: Ouarzazate – Ait Benahddou – Taroudant

 Today the town is a notable marketing town and has a souk near each of its two main squares, Talmoklate.
-Not that far from Talmaklate square, there is the Arab souk specializes in handicrafts such as pottery, leather, carpets, rugs and jewelry.
+Not that far from Talmaklate square, there is the Arab souk that specializes in handicrafts such as pottery, leather, carpets, rugs, and jewelry.